ORCCA: Optimal Randomized Canonical Correlation Analysis: Introduction

 Due to the practical success of random features, the idea was later used for one of the ubiquitous problems in statistics and machine learning, namely Canonical Correlation Analysis (CCA).
 CCA derives a pair of linear mappings of two datasets, such that the correlation between the projected datasets is maximized.
 Similar to other machine learning methods, CCA also has a nonlinear counterpart called Kernel Canonical Correlation Analysis (KCCA) \cite{lai2000kernel}, which provides a more flexible framework for maximizing the correlation.
 Due to the prohibitive computational cost of KCCA, Randomized Canonical Correlation Analysis (RCCA) was introduced \cite{lopez2013randomized,lopez2014randomized} to serve as a surrogate for KCCA.
 RCCA uses random features for transformation of the two datasets.
 Therefore, it provides the flexibility of nonlinear mappings with a moderate computational cost.

 On the other hand, more recently, {\it data-dependent} sampling of random features has been an intense focus of research in the machine learning community.
 The main objective is to modify the stochastic oracle from which random features are sampled to improve a certain performance metric.
 Examples include \cite{yang2015carte,chang2017data} with a focus only on kernel approximation as well as \cite{sinha2016learning,avron2017random,bullins2017not} with the goal of better generalization in supervised learning.
-While the proposed techniques in this realm improve their respective learning tasks, they are not necessarily suitable for other learning tasks.
+While the proposed techniques in this realm improve their respective learning tasks, they are not necessarily suitable for other learning tasks, such as CCA which is the focus of this work.

-In this paper, we propose a general scoring rule for re-weighting random features, which can be employed for various applications with some adjustments.
+In this paper, we propose a task-specific scoring rule for re-weighting random features, which can be employed for various applications with some adjustments.
 In particular, our scoring rule depends on a matrix that can be adjusted based on the application.
 We first observe that a number of data-dependent sampling methods (e.g., leverage scores in \cite{avron2017random} and energy-based sampling in \cite{shahrampour2018data}) can be recovered by our scoring rule using specific choices of the matrix.
-Then, we restrict our attention to CCA and provide a principled guide for finding the score function maximizing the canonical correlations.
+Then, we draw a connection between the scoring rule and correlation analysis/dimension reduction problems that deal with trace optimization objectives.
+As an important case study, we focus on CCA and provide a principled guide for finding the score function maximizing the canonical correlations.
 Our result reveals a novel data-dependent method for selecting features, called Optimal Randomized Canonical Correlation Analysis (ORCCA).
 This suggests that prior data-dependent methods are not necessarily optimal for the CCA task.
+We also prove that ORCCA achieves a better performance compared to KCCA (in expectation) with a default kernel.
 We conduct extensive numerical experiments verifying that ORCCA indeed introduces significant improvement over the state-of-the-art in random features for CCA.

+The rest of this paper is organized as follows.
+In Section \ref{sec2}, we provide the preliminaries on random features, canonical correlation analysis and formally define the problem we will address in this paper.
+This section also includes the related literature.
+In Section \ref{sec:generalscore}, we propose our score function, discuss its connection with existing score functions in supervised learning, and show a class of problems that is compatible with our score function.
+In Section \ref{sec:CCA}, we present our theoretical results.
+We illustrate the effectiveness of ORCCA on benchmark datasets in Section \ref{simulation} and conclude in Section \ref{Conclusion}.